Trent Rivers

-Early football
+Early football and life

 Rivers represented Western Australia at the AFL Under 18 Championships for two seasons, where he ended up winning under-18 All Australian selection.
 He also played for the East Fremantle Sharks for the 2019 season in the colts division.
+Prior he played local football for Bullcreek Leeming Junior Football Club.
+He was educated at Leeming Senior High School.

 AFL career

 Rivers debuted in the Demons' one-point win over the Carlton Blues in the second round of the 2020 AFL season.
 He collected 12 disposals, 3 marks and 2 tackles.
 Rivers signed a contract extension in October 2020, keeping him at the club until 2023.
-Josh Mahoney, Melbourne's general manager of football, stated "Trent has already shown signs of what he’s capable of and we couldn’t have asked more from him this season.
+Josh Mahoney, Melbourne's then general manager of football, stated "Trent has already shown signs of what he’s capable of and we couldn’t have asked more from him this season.
 We look forward to his continued development over the next three years."

 Rivers earned a Rising star nomination in round 11 of the 2021 AFL season, after collecting 19 disposals, seven intercepts and 326 metres gained.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2025.